stastnypremysl/lsql-csv/README.md

 ## Installation
 It is necessary, you had GHC (`>=8 <9.29`) and Haskell packages Parsec (`>=3.1 <3.2`), Glob (`>=0.10 <0.11`), base (`>=4.9 <4.17`), text (`>=1.2 <2.1`) and containers (`>=0.5 <0.7`)
  installed.
-Run then
+(The package boundaries given are identical to cabal bounderies.)
+Run then:

     make
     sudo make install

 Now the lsql-csv is installed in `/usr/local/bin`.
+If you want, you can specify `INSTALL_DIR` like:

+    sudo make INSTALL_DIR=/custom/install-folder install

+This will install the package into `INSTALL_DIR`.

-If you have installed `cabal`, you can alternatively run
+If you have installed `cabal`, you can alternatively run:

     cabal install

 It will also install the dependencies for you.

 ### Running the unit tests
-If you want to verify, that the package has compiled correctly, it is possible to test it by running
+If you want to verify, that the package has compiled correctly, it is possible to test it by running:

     make test